-This measure is intuitive and as a simple percentage, it is readily understood.
 Understandability is at the heart of CAPQuaM's measure development process.
 Throughout development, CAPQuaM brought together diverse stakeholders - clinicians, scientists, payers, purchasers, consumer organizations, and others - to ensure their iterative engagement in advancing quality measures that are understandable, salient and actionable.
-CAPQuaM employed a 360-degree method, designed to involve key stakeholders in meaningful ways.
+CAPQuaM employed a 360° method, designed to involve key stakeholders in meaningful ways.
 Our development process for this measure cultivated formal input from:

-- Medical literature (both peer reviewed and gray, including State Web sites). - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, - see below). - Multi-disciplinary, geographically diverse expert panel including clinicians and academicians. - CAPQuaM's scientific team.
+- Medical literature (both peer reviewed and gray, including state websites) - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, see below). - Multidisciplinary, geographically diverse expert panel, including clinicians and academicians.
+CAPQuaM's scientific team.

-Clinical criteria, including consideration of inclusion and exclusion criteria, regarding reporting approaches, the value of temperature measurement, and specific and meaningful temperature cutoffs were developed using a modified version of the RAND/UCLA modified Delphi Panels.

-CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants from a variety of backgrounds, clinical and regional settings, and expertise.
+Clinical criteria, including consideration of inclusion and exclusion criteria, reporting approaches, the value of temperature measurement, and specific and meaningful temperature cutoffs, were developed using an enhanced version of the RAND/UCLA modified Delphi Panels.
+CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants with a variety of backgrounds, clinical and regional settings, and expertise.
 The product of this process was participation by a broad group of experts in the development of clinically detailed scenarios leading to the measures.

 CAPQuaM integrated perspectives from a national consortium, Steering Committee, and Senior Advisory Board at each step of the process, in addition to a continuing collaboration with AHRQ.
 Our team far exceeded the required minimums for expertise outside of the mainstream medical system, ensuring understandability at various levels and by a variety of audiences.
 Alpha testing was performed to assess feasibility, mechanisms of data collection, and operational aspects of collecting and analyzing data for the measure.
-Beta testing included analysis of Mount Sinai and statewide data.

-The route to measure specification included development of relevant scenarios and issues for formal processing by our expert panel who participated in a two-round RAND/UCLA modified Delhi panel that culminated in a day-long, in-person meeting hosted at the Joint Commission and moderated by a pediatrician and an obstetrician-gynecologist.
+The route to measure specification included development of relevant scenarios and issues for formal processing by our expert panel who participated in a two-round RAND/UCLA modified Delphi panel that culminated in a day-long, in-person meeting hosted at the Joint Commission and moderated by a pediatrician and an obstetrician-gynecologist.
 The output from that panel meeting was summarized in the form of a boundary guideline that was then used to guide the measure specification and prioritization.